Skip to main content

 Click to open

 💡 Pro tip: You can easily transform a Flash Card widget into another widget-type using the import feature.
 Here I imported the Flash Cards from above to create this Pair Matching activity.
 Can you accurately match the author with the line?
-Hip Hop or Shakespeare Pair Matching Game
+Digital matching game to identify poetic lines from Hip Hop artists and Shakespeare

 Click to open